Implementation Guide

 Repetition builds belief.
 Repeat the one-line summary often:

 This is not finished work.
 It is a starting position for an industry that is changing under our feet.
 Take what is useful, adapt the rest, and share back what you learn.
-The pipeline of engineers we are growing today is the senior engineering bench of the next decade — and it is on all of us to protect it.
+The engineers we grow today are the senior engineers of the next decade — and it is on all of us to protect that.